Maycon1993/Devices-docs/surface/surface-accessories-driver-firmware-lifecycle-support.md

 ## Legacy products

 The following table lists products that have passed their end-of-servicing date based on the driver and firmware lifecycle policy.
-These devices no longer receive newer driver and firmware updates than those listed on [Surface update history](https://support.microsoft.com/surface/surface-update-history-6036fff5-edec-c8ec-9796-a5633aac9488)
+These devices no longer receive newer driver and firmware updates than those listed on [Surface update history](https://support.microsoft.com/surface/surface-update-history-6036fff5-edec-c8ec-9796-a5633aac9488).

-Accessory                                            | Release date        | end-of-servicing date
+Accessory                                            | Release date        | End-of-servicing date
 -----------------------------------------------------|---------------------|---------------------
 Surface Modern Keyboard with Fingerprint ID          | June 15, 2017       | September 30, 2024
 Surface Headphones                                   | November 19, 2018   | September 30, 2024